Ecodev/gims/docs/content/rule.rst

 * ``P`` = :term:`Part`
 * ``R`` = :term:`Rule`
-* ``L`` = Level, only two possibilities: absent, or exactly "L#2" to indicate Level 2
+* ``L`` = Level, only two possibilities: absent, or exactly "L#2" to indicate Level 2 (:ref:`see explanation <step2>`)
 * ``Y`` = Year offset

+.. _current:

-``F``, ``Q`` and ``P``, can have the value ``current`` instead of a specific ID.
-This means that the current Filter, Questionnaire or Part should be used, instead of the one selected by its ID.
-This syntax should be preferred, whenever possible, to maximize the chances to share a single rule in many places.
+``F``, ``Q`` and ``P``, can have the value ``current`` instead of a specific ID. ``current`` refers to the context where the rule is applied.
+If a rule is applied on the filter "Total improved" then the current filter will be evaluated as "Total improved".
+And if the same rule is also applied to "Piped onto premises", then the current filter will be evaluated as "Piped onto premises" for that application.
+While optional, the usage of ``current`` allows to share a single rule for multiple applications, so it should be favored as much as possible.

 Before regression context